A History of Lead Advocacy in Cleveland

 2015-2017: Changing the problem into an issue

-Primary prevention.
+Flipping the script to Primary prevention.
 Learning from Rochester and Toledo.

 Lead Safe from Lead Free: Interim controls vs. abatement

 2016-2018.
 Cleveland Lead Safe Network: A power analysis.
 Testing a theory of change: good government/consensus building. .
-It would be great to hear your perspective on how you have worked tobring about change in Cleveland. strategy that gained traction
+It would be great to hear your perspective on how you have worked to bring about change in Cleveland. strategy that gained traction

 Cleveland vs. Metropolitan vs. model project?